don-strong/project-assistant-for-software-development/README.md

 ## ⚙️ Current Features
 **Your Entry:**
 - Display Form, show an initial JavaFX form with questions about work habits and problem-solving syle.
-- Collect answers enterd by user into Text Fields or raio buttons.
+- Collect answers entered by user into Text Fields or radio buttons.
-- Store user responses in local CSV or SQLite file.(Online database now)
+- Store user responses in local CSV or JSON file.(Online database now)
 - Allow users to pause and resume timer temporarily.
-- Provide form for users to input porblem and solution text.
+- Provide form for users to input problem and solution text.
 - Store problem and solution in local database or CSV.
 - All users to view all past entries in a table.
-- App Creates CSV/SQLite database on first launch.
+- App Creates CSV/noSQL database on first launch.
-- Add text input for keyword search.(Search still non-functional but box exists.
+- Add text input for keyword search.(Search still non-functional but box exists).

 ---